Books I read in 2022

 From Megachurch to Multiplication.
 Chris Galanos’s book about how they transitioned e-Life to focus on movements.
 Lots of practical advice for US churches attempting to do this.

-Gospel Allegiance is a fantastic exploration of pistis=loyalty, not belief … Gospel doesn’t say “believe against all evidence”; it says “bow the knee & confess”
+Gospel Allegiance is a fantastic exploration of pistis (usually translated faith)=loyalty, not belief … Gospel doesn’t say “believe against all evidence”; it says “bow the knee & confess”

 Managing the Unexpected: I had planned to skim this, but ended up reading it cover to cover. … a lot of examining how to pay attention to possible failure, pick up on signals, and rapidly address them.